 A packed lunch is taken with us and eaten in the fresh air.

-At the end of the summer term we all go by mini bus to Arne and have a fabulous time on the beach, in the woods and in the bird hides looking through our binoculars!
-A fun time that we all look forward to.
+To celebrate the end of each academic year, we all go to a local natural beauty spot and have a fabulous time on the beach, or in the woods and in the bird hides looking through our binoculars!
+It is a fun time that we all look forward to each year.